ryansummerlin/http-basics-long-practice/documentation.md

 * Note
     - Headers contain many keys, but for this exercise focus on **Content-Type** and **Location**.

 =============================================
 =============================================

 ### Ask for a page that doesn't exist

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /doesnotexist
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 404
 - Headers:
-- Body:
+  - Content-Type: text/html
+- Body: HTML page with navigation links + 404 not found message

 ### Ask for the products list page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: HTML file with all of the products

 ### Ask for the product detail page